Pet agreements in relation to family law

 Many people regard their pets as part of the family, and as with a child, custodial battles can ensue over them if a couple decides to separate.
 Along with who gets to keep a pet, other considerations such as food expenses, and vet bills, may need to be addressed.

 When children are involved in a separation, getting to keep a beloved pet can be very beneficial to their emotional wellbeing.

 As with all areas surrounding a relationship breakdown, whether it’s settling property, child support issues, or pet agreements, agreeing to a fair and equitable outcome with the least legal intervention is always best.

-If you have questions regarding your circumstances, call Advance Family Law for 15-minutes of free legal advice.
+If you have questions regarding your circumstances, call Advance Family Law at our Gold Coast or Logan office for 15-minutes of free legal advice.
 Your call is treated with respect and confidentiality.